BIG and small

 Capacity-building, small organisations and the Big Lottery Fund

-This research aimed to provide evidence to the BIG Lottery Fund (BIG) on how best to target its efforts to build capacity or support capacity building in [small] groups that apply to it for funding.
-The research took place between March 2009 and March 2010 and was carried out by a team led by IVAR, in collaboration with colleagues from the Third Sector Research Centre, the University of the West of England and Cordis Bright.
+This research (carried out between March 2009 and March 2010) aimed to provide evidence to the BIG Lottery Fund (BIG) on how best to target its efforts to build capacity or support capacity building in [small] groups that apply to it for funding.
+The study was carried out against the backdrop of the recession, just prior to the formation of the coalition government and a period of restraint in the funding of capacity building in the VCS.

 - the purpose of capacity building;